BlastOffWaters/bowsearch-cli/README.md

 # bowsearch
 A Python tool that gets results from multiple search engines.
-Info: It will open the searches in your default web browser.

 # Setup
 Make sure you have a device with Python installed.